Free Papua Movement: 2020–present

 On 25 April 2021, Special Forces major-general I Gusti Putu Danny Karya Nugraha, head of the Papua intelligence agency, was killed when he was shot in the head while in an ambush in a heavily armed military convoy.

 On 5 March 2022, Sebby Sambom, a TPNPB-OPM spokesperson, alongside Terianus Satto supported the 2022 Russian invasion of Ukraine, claiming alleged similarity of Ukrainian police and military treatment of the Russian minority as genocide with Indonesian police and military treatment of Papuans.
 TPNPB-OPM claimed Russian government support of pro-Russian separatists as justified, and claimed that both Indonesia and Ukraine are "capitalist puppets" of the United States.

 On 7 February 2023, Papuan separatists attacked and set fire to a plane, after taking the pilot and five passengers hostage.
 The passengers were soon released.
 The New Zealander pilot, Philip Mehrtens, remained in captivity until 21 September 2024.
 The flight was operated by Indonesian airline Susi Air that operates flights in and out of Papua.
 The TPNPB has claimed responsibility for the kidnapping and attack, stating that they would be targeting all foreigners as a part of their campaign.
 On 15 February, photos of the pilot showed him to be in relatively good health and guarded by armed insurgents from the Papua movement.
 The group said that he would not be freed from captivity until authorities recognise the independence of the region.
 In June 2024, it was reported that the rebels wanted to free Mehrtens, but there had been "complications" including a failed rescue in April which left casualties on both sides.
 On 21 September 2024, Mehrtens was freed.

 On 3 April 2023, four Indonesian soldiers died and another five suffered gunshot injuries in an attack led by Egianus Kogoya in Nduga, Papua.

+On 11 February 2026, the pilot and co-pilot of a small commercial Smart Air plane were shot and killed during landing.
+Sambom claimed "the pilot was killed because this airline often carried Indonesian security forces throughout Papua".
+Another attack occurred on the same day that targeted a Freeport Indonesia convoy, killing a soldier and injuring a Freeport employee and an officer.